wwu-numerik/dune-stuff/CONTRIBUTING.md

 ## whitespace and indentation

-* use whitespace instead of tabs
+* use spaces instead of tabs
-* indentation width is 2 white spaces
+* indentation width is 2 spaces
-* do not indent wihtin namespaces
+* do not indent within namespaces
 * leave 2 blank lines between namespaces and enclosed stuff
 * leave 1 blank line between namespaces and external stuff
 ```c++